chickazama/tcp-chat/README.md

 # TCP Chat

-A command-line group chat application, using TCP sockets, written in C.
+A command-line group chat application, using TCP sockets, written in Go.

 ## N.B.